cuthbertLab/music21/music21/doc/html/_sources/moduleConverter.txt

 .. module:: music21.converter

-Public interface for importing file formats into music21.
+Public interface for importing various file formats into music21.
+The most powerful and easy to use tool is the :func:`~music21.converter.parse` function.
+Simply provide a URL and, if the format is supported, a :class:`~music21.stream.Stream` will be returned.

 .. function:: parse(value, *args, **keywords)